-This is the second in a two-part series aimed at untangling the current “mess of meshes” in virtualized open source networking.
+This is the second in a two-part network service mesh series aimed at untangling the current “mess of meshes” in virtualized open source networking.
 Last time, we looked at service meshes through the lens of Istio and Envoy, learning that they are application-centric tools that take on much of the higher-level networking functionality developers previously had to deliver through their own apps.
 By delegating that functionality to dedicated service meshes, developers can now focus on the core business differentiators of their applications.

 But more recently—and somewhat confusingly—we’ve seen the rise of the new open source Network Service Mesh project to which Nikolay has been actively contributing.
 How is that different from the service meshes that we described in part one?

 Perhaps the best way to make the distinction is to say that while traditional service meshes are application-centric, Network Service Mesh is connectivity-centric, or connection-centric.

 As we described in earlier blogs, this project maps the concept of a service mesh onto the lower levels (i.e. L2/L3) of the networking stack.
 It does so in order to solve issues that have not actually been solved by virtualizing networking.
 There are use cases, for example, where people need much finer-grained control of their lower-level networks than they were able to grasp with a service mesh alone.
 The solution there is clearly to engineer the same kind of control you have for higher-level protocols with a service mesh but at a lower level.

 That’s what the Network Service Mesh project aims to offer: the same discoverability, durability, configurability, and security as a service mesh but for lower-level workloads.